yona3/yona.dev/README.md

-This is my Next.js + TypeScript + Tailwind CSS starter template.
+This is my home page.

 ## Tech stack